daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 ## Ubuntu software settings

-To ensure that you are installing the right version of the software below, open "Software & Updates" and make sure that the boxes in the screenshot are checked (this is the default configuration).
+To ensure that you are installing the right version of the software in this guide, open "Software & Updates" and make sure that the boxes in the screenshot are checked (this is the default configuration).